andrewCodeDev/ZEIN/README.md

 // Option 2: assign a new tensor from allocator. var Y = try allocator.allocTensor(2, Rowwise, .{10, 10});

-// Deallocate tensor values... allocator.freeFromTensor(&X); // free and reset X... allocator.freeFromTensor(&Y); // free and reset Y...
+// Automatically deallocate tensor values! allocator.deinit();
 ```

-# Memory owernship and viewership
+# Memory Owernship and Viewership
 Currently, tensor permutations only change the indexing of a tensor - they do not
 invalidate underyling memory.
-There will be support for data transformations as well,
+If the user chooses to use the TensorAllocator,
-but they will be in the form of free functions with descriptive names.
-Until then,
+it will track allocations and delete them automatically when calling deinit.
-tensor member functions do not mutate underlying memory, so different tensors can
+V1 is only tested on single thread environments - thread safefty with allocators
-view the same data in a variety of ways safely.
+will be coming in a later version!

 # Additonal functionality coming soon.
 This library is still in the beginning phases.
 If you want to contribute, please